OVI Defense Attorney in Dayton

 OVI violations can result in jail time, fines and fees, community service, and/or mandatory alcohol treatment programs.
 In addition to these criminal penalties, a conviction could also result in personal repercussions such as increased insurance premiums or lost job opportunities.
 If you are charged with an OVI offense, it is important to find legal representation right away.

-To get started on your case, call us at (937) 887-4700 today.
+To get started on your case, call our Dayton DUI defense attorney at (937) 887-4700 or contact us online today.

 OVI Practice Areas